 Consider the following when you are picking a location to install OtO:

-- Range - Each unit has a minimum reach of 2 feet, and a max reach of 30 feet at 5.6 GPM.
+- Range - Each unit has a max reach of 30 feet at 50 PSI.

 - Water - To maximize your flow rate, use a high-quality hose with an ID of at least 5/8 inches.
 Remove any connectors, kinks, or bends that might limit the flow.